1 Libraries

 1.4 Moonrise and Moonset Times

 To better understand the temporal availability of moonlight, we calculated the moonrise and moonset times for each observation using the getMoonTimes() function from the suncalc package.
-This helps determine whether the moon was actually present in the sky during the night — a crucial complement to the phase and illumination fraction.
+This helps determine whether the moon was actually present in the sky during the night, key complement to the phase and illumination fraction.

 We specified the location (latitude and longitude) of each observation, along with the observation date and the appropriate time zone for Iguazú National Park (America/Argentina/Cordoba)